To Apply For Federal Aid (Loans And/Or The Work-Study Program)

 Students who are not eligible for federal financial assistance may apply for private education loans.

 - *Review the information about private education loans.

 - Complete an online loan application through a private loan provider.

-- Submit the Private Education Loan Application (available in mid-March) for the enrollment periods (July 1, 2015 to May 13, 2016) after your private loan application has been fully approved with the lender of your choice.
+- Submit the Private Education Loan Application for the enrollment periods (July 1, 2015 to May 13, 2016) after your private loan application has been fully approved with the lender of your choice.